 The family would like to give a special thanks to John Meinke, Paul Schlaefer, and Jim Seaman for your time spent with dad; you were his extended family.
 We would also like to express our thanks to everyone at the Beehive Home of Mesquite, Nevada, Martha’s of Princeton, and Generations Hospice for the care and love given to him; you are special angels.

 A Memorial Mass for Kenyon Krueger will be held on Saturday, May 11, 2019, at 11:00 a.m., with visitation beginning at 9:00 a.m., at St. John the Baptist Catholic Church, 1211 West Main St., in Princeton.
 Father Dale Grubba and Father Jack Pfeifer will officiate.
 Burial, with full military honors, will follow the service at St. John's Catholic Cemetery in Princeton.

 Serving the Family, 920-295-6631

-To send flowers to Kenyon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenyon Krueger, please visit our floral store.